Ducts & Attics

-Art Plumbing, AC & Electric provides duct cleaning and sanitizing services.
+Art Plumbing, Air Conditioning & Electric provides duct cleaning and sanitizing services.
 Most homeowners don’t realize what a necessity duct cleaning is when it comes to improving indoor air quality simply because they can’t often see what’s going on inside the air ducts of their home.

-Indoor air quality is a very good indication of the sanitary status of the air ducts of your home.
-As a natural breeding ground for mold and bacteria, regular maintenance of your air ducts to clear all dust, pet hair, pollen and other air particle pollution from the walls is necessary to maintain good indoor air quality and ensure no harm comes to your home’s indoor air quality.
-Just think about how all of that and more may be clinging to the walls of your air ducts, especially if you don’t have an air filtration system installed.
-It’s time to schedule your duct cleaning with the experts at Art Plumbing, AC & Electric!
+The air ducts of your home are a natural breeding ground for mold and bacteria, and duct cleaning should be a regular home maintenance investment to ensure no harm comes to your home’s indoor air quality.
+Just think about all the dust, pet dander, pet hair, pollen, and other particles of air pollution that may be clinging to the walls of your air ducts, especially if you don’t have an air filtration system installed.
+It’s time to schedule your duct cleaning with the experts at Art Plumbing, Air Conditioning & Electric!

 Duct Repairs, Duct Renovations & Duct Design

 Many air conditioning problems, especially those related to a lack of energy efficiency, are related to the ductwork of the HVAC system.
-At Art Plumbing, AC & Electric our technicians specialize in duct repair, renovations and duct design.
+At Art Plumbing, Air Conditioning & Electric our technicians specialize in duct repair, renovations and duct design.

-An annual checkup for your ductwork and heating, ventilation and air conditioning (HVAC) system is recommended.
+We recommend having at least one check up for your ductwork annually.
 This way, you’ll know you’re running the most efficient system possible.
 Leaking ducts can mean you’re wasting up to one-third of the energy you’re trying to use for cooling.
-A professional inspection will uncover any damage, deterioration, and improper ducting size to specific rooms.
+We inspect for damage, deterioration and proper ducting size to specific rooms.
 Sometimes we find that the sizing is wrong and restricting air-flow.

 You may want to consider renovating your ducts if you’re experiencing any energy cost problems, or if you’re installing a new air conditioning system.
 Older ducts weren’t installed with energy efficiency in mind.
 If you have ducts that are more than ten to twenty years old, you’re probably experiencing at least some energy loss.
 If you’re noticing major problems with your cooling unit, duct renovation may be the answer.